nodejs/node/doc/api/esm.md

 The conditions supported in Node.js are matched in the following order:

 1. `"require"` - matched when the package is loaded via `require()`.
-  This is currently only supported behind the `--experimental-require-target` flag.
+  This is currently only supported behind the `--experimental-dual-resolution` flag.
 2. `"default"` - the generic fallback that will always match if no other more specific condition is matched first.
 Can be a CommonJS or ES module